 How do we get your consent?

 We take a number of measures to gain consent.
 For example, we send an email to all of our patients to inform them what to expect from treatment, the name of the therapist treating them, the qualifications of our therapy team, information about chaperones, and how to withdraw your consent.

 We also request patients sign a consent form, which you can find here.

 What do we do internally?

-We have a consent policy and procedure <ADD POLICY HERE>.
+We have a consent policy and procedure.
+Should you wish to see a copy, please email Lorraine Carey, our Group Practice Manager.
 All of our staff have received consent training as well.
 We do this so that mishaps can be avoided, and to improve our communication.